jMediaConverter/jMediaConverter/README.md

-jMediaConverter is a simple ORM tool.
+jMediaConverter is a simple java ORM tool.